dantheand/plants/README.md

 - interface:
   - sort by plants
   - look at photos
+- viewing users plants:
+  - default view of your own plants
+  - ability to see other user's plants (for now)
 - data access
   - initially just provide easy export to .csv
   - timeline view of plants